Oracle APEX Map Region and a Few Words About Layers

 Section: Point Objects

 The "Style" attribute identifies how to display the point object.
-We have two options here.
-Display as "SVG" shape and select SVG "Shape" from the list of available shapes and specify "Shape Scale" (Scaling factor).
-The second option is "Icon".
-We can define "Icon Source" by selecting one of three options - "Icon Class", "Icon Class Column" or "Image URL".
+We have two options here: display as an "SVG" shape and select an "SVG Shape" from the list of available shapes, then specify the "Shape Scale" (scaling factor).
+The second option is "Icon."
+We can define the "Icon Source" by selecting one of three options: "Icon Class," "Icon Class Column," or "Image URL."

 Section: Appearance

 In this section, we can define the appearance of markers or icons.
-If we decide to display the "SVG" shape in the "Appearance" section, we can define the following parameters: "Fill Color", "Fill Opacity", "Stroke Color" and "Stroke Width".
-If our point is displayed using an icon, we have two parameters: "Fill Color" and "Fill opacity".
+If we decide to display the "SVG" shape in the "Appearance" section, we can define the following parameters: "Fill Color," "Fill Opacity," "Stroke Color," and "Stroke Width."
+If our point is displayed using an icon, we have two parameters: "Fill Color" and "Fill Opacity."

 Section: Point Clustering